National Security Archive: Organization history and accolades

 In 1998, the National Security Archive shared the George Foster Peabody Award for the outstanding broadcast series, CNN's Cold War.
 In 1999, the National Security Archive won the George Polk Award, for, in the words of the citation, "facilitating thousands of searches for journalists and scholars.
 The archive, funded by foundations as well as income from its own publications, has become a one-stop institution for declassifying and retrieving important documents, suing to preserve such government data as presidential e-mail messages, pressing for appropriate reclassification of files, and sponsoring research that has unearthed major revelations."

 In September 2005, the Archive won the Emmy Award for outstanding achievement in news and documentary research.
-In 2005, Forbes Best of the Web stated that the Archives is "singlehandedly keeping bureaucrats’ feet to the fire on the Freedom of Information Act."
+In 2005, Forbes Best of the Web stated that the Archive is "singlehandedly keeping bureaucrats’ feet to the fire on the Freedom of Information Act."
 In 2007, the Archive was named one of the "Top 300 web sites for Political Science," by the International Political Science Association.
 In February 2011, the National Security Archive won Tufts University's Dr. Jean Mayer Global Citizenship Award for "demystifying and exposing the underworld of global diplomacy and supporting the public's right to know."

 From 2003–2014, the Archive received 54 citations from the University of Wisconsin's Internet Scout Report recognizing "the most valuable and authoritative resources online."
 In 2018, the Association of College and Research Libraries' Choice magazine named the Digital National Security Archive one of the "Outstanding Academic Titles."
 In 2021, journalist Craig Whitlock of the Washington Post wrote, "The National Security Archive provides an irreplaceable public service by prying loose records from federal agencies that prefer to operate in the dark."